impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-1-content.md

 Here we're verifying that an attempt to run `rbenv` without any arguments will fail.
 The steps in this test are:

- - We use the BATS [`run` command](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L50){:target="_blank" rel="noopener"} to execute the `rbenv` command without any arguments or flags.
+ - We use the Bats [`run` command](https://github.com/sstephenson/bats/blob/03608115df2071fff4eaaff1605768c275e5f81f/libexec/bats-exec-test#L50){:target="_blank" rel="noopener"} to execute the `rbenv` command without any arguments or flags.
    - `run` populates certain variables like `output`, `status`, and `lines`.
    - The helper functions we mentioned earlier (such as `assert_failure`, which is used in this test) use these variables to determine whether to pass or fail a given test.
  - Here, `assert_failure` checks to make sure the last command which was run (i.e. `run rbenv`) had a non-zero exit code.